slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Be the person your dog thinks you are.' -- J.W.
 Stephens*

 Trust, not money, is the currency of business and life.
 Be impeccable with your word and consciently work on being honest.
-The only way to build trust is to seek respect.

 > *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*